Form Designer

 Visible: If unchecked, users filling the form will not be able to see this control.

-The options menu can be found at the top of the form, and provides the ability to enable or disable certain features on the form
+The options menu can be found at the top of the form, and provides the ability to enable or disable certain features on the form.

 Note

-PDF Mapping¶
+PDF Mapping

 Once all the controls on a form are created, it is possible to map the data of those controls onto PDF with text fields.
-The PDF with the mapped fields is filled in using values form the form and will be used instead of the default generated PDF at submission.
+The PDF with the mapped fields is filled in using values from the form and will be used instead of the default generated PDF at submission.
 To manage the PDF mapping, click “MAP PDF” the top right of the form designer.

 If there is no PDF mapped to the form, the initial pop up panel will ask for the PDF the form should map to.
 This can be selected from the systems file browser.
-Currently LiveForms does not support PDFs with embedded scripts.
+Currently, LiveForms does not support PDFs with embedded scripts.
 Once a PDF is selected, click “Upload Template” to confirm the selection.
 The next step is to map the PDF fields to the existing form fields.
 Each PDF field will have a dropdown used to select a control ID.
 Once all controls are mapped, click save at the bottom right to complete the mapping.
 All mapped fields in the form will appear with a blue flag after getting mapped.

 If a PDF has already been mapped to the form, clicking on “MAP PDF” will let you edit the PDF mapping.